The Ultimate Pictured Rocks Elopement Guide (updated for 2025)

 Pictured Rocks Campgrounds

 Campgrounds are open from May 15 through October 15.
 They are closed for the rest of the year.
 Water systems and toilets throughout the park shut down on October 15.
-For private and other nearby camping options, click here.
+Find private and other nearby camping options.

 All campsites (including wheelchair-accessible sites) require a reservation.
 There is no drop-in camping.
 Camping fees are $25 per night per campsite.